GenesisEducationKyiv/software-engineering-school-5-0-darkravchuk/system-design/adr.markdown

 1. **Increased Code Complexity**: Implementing the Observer Pattern requires additional classes (SubscriptionSubject, EmailObserver), adding slight complexity compared to direct calls.
 2. **Performance with Large Subscriber Bases**: If the number of subscribers grows significantly (e.g., tens of thousands), performance optimization (e.g., asynchronous processing or message queues) may be needed.
+3. In-Memory Subscriber Storage:
+   The SubscriptionSubject maintains the list of subscribers (observers) in the memory of the Node.js process.
+This approach has significant limitations:
+    - ***Scalability Challenges***: In-memory storage does not scale well in distributed environments.
+When running multiple server instances (e.g., behind a load balancer or in a containerized setup like Kubernetes), each instance maintains its own subscriber list, leading to inconsistencies unless synchronized via a centralized database or message broker.
+    - ***Data Loss on Restart or Failure***: If the server process restarts or crashes, the in-memory subscriber list is lost.
+    - ***Memory Usage***: A large subscriber base could consume significant memory, risking exhaustion in a single process, especially for high-frequency updates.

 ## Status